3c23/admmo/README.md

   * The data under the folder `0.0` are for AdMMO (30% proportion).
   * The data under the folder `1.0` are for MMO.
   * The result under the folder `0.0-x`, where x is a certain number for AdMMO under x% of the proportion.
+  * The data under the folder `0.0-wodup` are for the variant of AdMMO that indistinguishes duplicate configurations.
-  * The data under the folder `0.0-wotrigger` are for the variant of AdMMO that does not use a progressive trigger.
+  * The data under the folder `0.0-removedup` are for the variant of AdMMO that simply removes all but one duplicate.
-  * The data under the folder `0.0-wodup` are for the variant of AdMMO that does not have duplicate handling.
+  * The data under the folder `0.0-wotrigger` are for the variant of AdMMO that does not use a progressive trigger

 * For those data of AdMMO, MMO, and PMO, the folder `0` and `1` denote using uses the first and second objectives as the target performance objective, respectively.